-On the right is a newly landscaped path through Ocean Pointe Park.
+Next on your self-guided walking tour of South Beach, Miami Beach is a newly landscaped path through Ocean Pointe Park of Miami, Florida.
 Take this road through the park and onto the marina with yachts the size of ballrooms.
 On your right, you’ll pass luxury condos some of which have sold upwards of $40 million.

-As you continue on your South Beach self-guided tour, on your left, in the distance, is Fisher Island which, according to CNN Money, has the zip code with the highest incomes in the country.
+As you continue on your South Beach Miami self-guided tour, on your left in the distance is Fisher Island, which according to CNN Money has the zip code with the highest incomes in the country.
 You can take a ferry to Fisher Island or book a tour here.